UNIONS: The impact of systematic errors on weak-lensing peak counts: Data

-Since the stacks have a larger signal-to-noise ratio (SNR) than the single-exposure images, we use the former to detect galaxy candidates.
-Due to the large dithers, the PSF on the stacks is very inhomogeneous and discontinuous.
+Since the stacks have a larger S/N than the single-exposure images, we use the former to detect galaxy candidates.
+Due to the large dithers, the point-spread function (PSF) on the stacks is very inhomogeneous and discontinuous.
 For this reason, we detect stars and construct the PSF model on single exposures.
-Galaxy shapes are then obtained using the multi-epoch model-fitting method \texttt{ngmix}.
-Those measurements are calibrated with \texttt{metacalibration} to provide shear estimates.
-The creation and validation of the shear catalogue are fully described in~\citet{UNIONS_Guinot_SP}.
-Note that this is a preliminary version, called "version 0", of the catalogue where the source density is conservative and does not reflect future versions of the CFIS shear data.
-Specifics of the shear catalogue are presented in Table~\ref{tab:survey}.
+Galaxy shapes are then obtained using the multi-epoch model-fitting method \texttt{ngmix} \citep{Sheldon_2017} \footnote{\url{https://github.com/esheldon/ngmix}}.
+Those measurements are calibrated with \texttt{metacalibration} \citep{huff2017metacalibration} to provide shear estimates.
+The creation and validation of the shear catalog are fully described in~\citet{UNIONS_Guinot_SP}.
+We note that this is a preliminary version, called ``version 0,'' of the catalog where the source density is conservative and does not reflect future versions of the CFIS shear data.
+Specifics of the shear catalog are presented in Table~\ref{tab:survey}.